Q&A: Investigation into Yasser Arafat's death

 Independent Israeli and American experts who reviewed Arafat's records told the New York Times that it was highly unlikely that he was poisoned.
 They said he did not suffer the extensive kidney and liver damage they would expect from a poison, although he did have jaundice.

 They also said the course of his illness and pattern of his symptoms also made rumours that he died of Aids improbable.
-The records make no mention of an Aids test being carried out, which surprised some medics.

-On 3 July 2012, an al-Jazeera documentary reported the results of a nine-month investigation that tried to discover what killed Arafat.
+On 3 July 2012, an al-Jazeera documentary reported the results of a nine-month investigation that had tried to discover what killed Arafat.

 Francois Bochud, the director of the institute, said its tests had found an "unexplained, elevated amount of unsupported polonium-210 in the belongings of Mr Arafat that contained stains of biological fluids".